thomalm/svhn-multi-digit/README.md

 # Learning to Recognise Multiple Digits in Real-World Images with Convolutional Neural Networks

-This project explores how Convolutional Neural Networks (ConvNets) can be used to identify series of digits in natural images taken from The Street View House Numbers (SVHN) dataset
+This project explores how Convolutional Neural Networks (ConvNets) can be used to identify series of digits in natural images taken from The Street View House Numbers (SVHN) dataset.

-## Programming language and packages

 All the code in this project has been written using Python 2.7 and the ConvNets have been implemented using TensorFlow.